P

 Step 2: Specify the tone

-Step 3: Give the objective
+Step 3: State the objective

-Step 4: Specify the constraints
+Step 4: Specify constraints

 You can also use our prompt builder to apply this method automatically to any type of email.